 Three images of different types of elastic against a concrete background

-Natural Rubber + Organic Cotton Elastic | Is this the world's most sustainable elastic?
+Natural Rubber + Organic Cotton Elastic | Is This the World's Most Sustainable Sewing Elastic?

-The Story
+The Story behind CHARLE elastic

 The significance of this elastic to us at Paper Scissors Cloth extends beyond its exceptional quality and ethical sourcing; it embodies valuable lessons in challenging the status quo and finding innovative, creative solutions to problems.